Peninsula Pacific Entertainment: Peninsula Pacific Entertainment (2013–present)

 Following the sale to Boyd, the holding company that had owned Peninsula Gaming continued to do business as Peninsula Pacific Entertainment.

 In January 2013, P2E partnered with Warner Gaming in developing the Hard Rock Hotel & Casino Sioux City, becoming 50% owners of the property when it opened the next year.
 P2E bought out Warner's stake in the property in 2020.

 The company joined with local investors in July 2013 to propose a casino in Cedar Rapids, Iowa.
 The plan for the Cedar Crossing Casino was rejected by state gaming regulators in 2014 and again in 2017.
 P2E said in 2022 that it would submit a new proposal to regulators in 2024, after expiration of a two-year state moratorium on new casinos.
+On February 6, 2025, the Iowa Racing and Gaming Commission voted in favor of granting P2E the license for the Cedar Crossing casino.
+The company and city officials broke ground on the project the following day, with an anticipated opening of December 31, 2026.

 In 2014, the company joined with Wilmorite in a proposal for a casino resort in Tyre, New York.
 The Del Lago Resort and Casino opened in 2017.
 P2E agreed in 2019 to buy out Wilmorite's stake, becoming the sole owner of the property.

 P2E bought the DiamondJacks Casino in Bossier City, Louisiana in 2016.
 The casino closed in 2020 due to the impact of the COVID-19 pandemic.
 P2E proposed to use the casino license for a new property, the Camellia Bay Resort and Casino, to be built in Slidell, Louisiana, but it was rejected by parish voters.
 Faced with the threat of revocation of the casino license, P2E agreed in 2022 to sell DiamondJacks to Foundation Gaming.

 P2E partnered with other investors in 2018 to purchase Colonial Downs, a defunct horse racing track in Virginia.
 P2E later bought out its partners' stake in the property.
 The track reopened in 2019, and P2E opened several satellite facilities with historical racing machines and off-track betting around the state under the Rosie's brand.

 In February 2022, P2E agreed to sell the bulk of its assets to Churchill Downs, Inc. for $2.49 billion.
 The sale would not include DiamondJacks or the Cedar Crossing project.
 The transaction was completed in November 2022, for a final price of $2.75 billion.